The Specular Derivative: Specular derivatives for single-variable functions

 In particular, if $f$ is specularly differentiable on a closed interval $[a, b]$, then we define specular derivatives at end points: $f^{\spd}(a):=f^{\spd}_+(a)$ and $f^{\spd}(b):=f^{\spd}_-(b)$.
 We say $f$ is specularly differentiable on an interval $I$ in $\mathbb{R}$ if $f$ is specularly differentiable at $x_0$ for all $x_0\in I$.

-Note that specular derivatives are translation-invariant.
-Also, if $f$ is specularly differentiable on an interval $I \subset \mathbb{R}$, then the set of all points at which $f$ has a removable discontinuity is at most countable since $f(x]$ and $f[x)$ exist for all $x \in I$.
+Note that if $f$ is specularly differentiable on an interval $I \subset \mathbb{R}$, then the set of all points at which $f$ has a removable discontinuity is at most countable since $f(x]$ and $f[x)$ exist for all $x \in I$; see \cite[Exercises 4.17]{1976_Rudin_BOOK}.